 Partners: Forest Research, Welsh Government and Natural England

-Overview: Building on previous JNCC work, this project is exploring the use of EO to map changes in peatland condition over time.
-Focussing on sites across England, Scotland and Wales, the project will use high-resolution imagery to create fine-scale maps of areas of bare unvegetated peat, indicating poor condition.
-Through regression modelling, these maps will then be scaled up using a time series of Sentinel-2 optical imagery to estimate the amount of bare peat cover over a wider region and explore how this has changed over time.
-The project will investigate how we can remotely monitor the condition of these important ecosystems, informing ground operations for restoration and the design of monitoring schemes.
+Overview: Building on previous JNCC work, this project explored the use of EO to map changes in peatland condition over time.
+Focussing on sites across England, Scotland and Wales, the project used high-resolution imagery to create fine-scale maps of areas of bare unvegetated peat, indicating poor condition.
+Through regression modelling, these maps were then scaled up using a time series of Sentinel-2 optical imagery to estimate the amount of bare peat cover over a wider region and to explore how this has changed over time.
+The project investigated how we can remotely monitor the condition of these important ecosystems, informing ground operations for restoration and the design of monitoring schemes.

 Air quality and greenhouse gases

 Partners: The Environment Agency.
 Additional expertise from the National Physical Laboratory and National Centre for Earth Observation